topkecleon/telegram-bot-bash/doc/4_expert.md

 ```

 #### Tested configs as of v0.90 release
-**Note: Environment variables are not stored, you must setup them before every call to bashbot.sh, e.g. from a script.**

 ##### simple Unix like config, for one bot. bashbot is installed in '/usr/local/telegram-bot-bash'
 ```bash